 So, simply

-value and fill only
+define "n/a" as autoFill value and fill only

 the cells where data exist.
 You need not to fill every cell; unfilled

-cells contain automatically an "n/a"
+cells contain automatically an "n/a".

 Our HTML table to create should contain the following data: